-The words tranquil, soothing, and peaceful immediately come to mind when looking at this master bedroom.
+The words tranquil, soothing, and peaceful immediately come to mind when looking at this primary bedroom.
 Aside from the magnificent view offered through large sliding glass doors and a private balcony, the room features a large bed, chaise sofa, two modern armchairs, and a silver accent table.
 "We used a calm, serene, and neutral palette and played with textures and tones to create richness," Wollack and Zwickl share.

 Few things are cooler than a stone sink and a distressed mirror in a dimly lit bathroom.
 "The moody and chic powder bath was another opportunity for great textural play," according to the design duo.
-"We converted an antique granite vessel into a sink and paired it with a brass wall-mounted faucet, custom aged mirror, and lime washed wall treatment," they explain.
+"We converted an antique granite vessel into a sink and paired it with a brass wall-mounted faucet, custom-aged mirror, and lime-washed wall treatment," they explain.

-The kids' room is just as rustic and stylish as the rest of the house, while offering plenty of playful and functional spaces.
+The kids' room is just as rustic and stylish as the rest of the house while offering plenty of playful and functional spaces.
 We love the lofted area filled with throw pillows and the wooden accents that make the room feel more like a cabin than a bedroom.